ibm-cloud-docs/EventStreams/eventstreams149.md

 * An {{site.data.keyword.messagehub}} instance - Standard or Enterprise plan.
 You will need to create credentials.
 * An instance of the Cloud Object Storage service with at least one bucket
-* An {{site.data.keyword.cdn_full}} cluster.
+* An {{site.data.keyword.containerfull}} cluster.
 You can provision a free one for testing purposes.

     You will also need CLI access to your cluster.
 For more information, see [Setting up the CLI and API](/docs/containers?topic=containers-cs_cli_install)
 * A recent version of Kubectl (for example 1.14)
 * [git ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://git-scm.com/downloads){:new_window}